PostgreSQL

 The first time it connects to a PostgreSQL server or cluster, the connector takes a consistent snapshot of all schemas.
 After that snapshot is complete, the connector continuously captures row-level changes that insert, update, and delete database content and that were committed to a PostgreSQL database.

-The MySQL datatypes are mapped to the Keboola Base Types as follows:
+MySQL datatypes are mapped to Keboola Base Types as follows:

-Based on the JSON file you’ve selected, the base_type column in the table can be updated as follows:
+Based on the selected JSON file, the base_type column in the table will be updated accordingly:

 source_type base_type note